Stormwater ProgramAviation and Spaceports Office

 Statewide Airport Stormwater Management Program

 The Florida Department of Transportation supports a longstanding initiative to standardize the manner in which airports address stormwater and its effect on airport infrastructure.
-This initiative, known as the Statewide Airport Stormwater Management Program, has included a multi-year study of airport stormwater quality, quantity and compatible Best Management Practices.
+This initiative, known as the Statewide Airport Stormwater Management Program, includes a multi-year study of airport stormwater quality, quantity and compatible Best Management Practices.
 The objective of this initiative is to improve airport safety by reducing wildlife attractants, while still meeting all state and federal water quality and quantity management requirements.
 The Florida Department of Environmental Protection (FDEP), the State’s Water Management Districts (WMDs) and the Federal Aviation Administration (FAA) provide review and guidance of the work.
 The FAA also assists with project funding.

 Florida Statewide Airport Stormwater Study:

-For additional Information or questions concerning the FDOT Stormwater Management Program, contact the Airport Engineering Manager.
+For additional information or questions concerning the FDOT Stormwater Management Program, contact the Airport Engineering Manager.

 General Permit 62-330.449 – Noticed General Permit for Construction, Operation, Maintenance, Alteration, Abandonment or Removal of Airport Airside Stormwater Water Management Systems: